-We have audited the financial statements of West Granton Housing Co-operative Limited for the year ended 31st March 2014 which comprise an income and expenditure account, balance sheet, cash flow statement and related notes.
+We have audited the financial statements of West Granton Housing Co-operative Limited for the year ended 31st March 2015 which comprise an income and expenditure account, balance sheet, cash flow statement and related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the Co-operative's members, as a body, in accordance with Section 9 of the Friendly and Industrial and Provident Societies Act 1968.
+This report is made solely to the Co-operative's members, as a body, in accordance with Co-operative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the Co-operative's members those matters we are required to state to them in an auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Co-operative and the Co-operative's members as a body, for our audit work, for this report, or for the opinions we have formed.